kyma-project/website/content/blog-posts/2020-01-10-integration-testing-in-k8s/index.md

 <!-- overview -->

-The structure of such projects usually consists of a number of Helm charts that you can roughly divide into these two categories:
+The structure of such projects usually consists of a number of Helm charts that you can roughly divide into these categories:

-- Charts of well-known open-source products, such as Istio or Jaeger, that provide service communication, tracing, and many other features that you use along with the "Don't reinvent the wheel" rule.
+- Charts of well-known open-source products, such as Istio or Jaeger that provide service communication, tracing, and many other features you use along with the "Don't reinvent the wheel" rule.
-- Charts with in-house components, such as Kubernetes controllers and microservices exposing REST or GraphQL APIs, that you develop to fill in the gaps not addressed yet by the external projects.
+- Charts with in-house components, such as Kubernetes controllers and microservices exposing REST or GraphQL APIs, that you develop to fill in the gaps not addressed yet by the external projects but required for your application to work.
+- Charts with full-blown solutions that can perfectly work on their own.

-This mixture creates a web of dependencies.
+Such a mixture creates a web of dependencies.
 For example, imagine a situation in which all your components depend on the properly configured Istio.
-Upgrading it would be a nightmare without a set of automated integration tests that create a Kubernetes cluster and run integration tests on it to check resource dependencies, provide consistent deployment order, and ensure all pieces of our puzzle fit together at all times.
+Upgrading it would be a nightmare without a set of automated integration tests that create a Kubernetes cluster, deploy your suite of services on it, and run integration tests to check resource dependencies, provide consistent deployment order, and ensure all pieces of our puzzle fit together at all times.

 When thinking about a proper integration tests tool for your project, you also want to have an all-purpose solution that meets the needs of both developers and users.
 You want to deploy integration tests on any Kubernetes cluster - locally to allow developers or system administrators to validate their work easily and immediately, and on clusters provisioned on cloud providers to assure users can use your application safely in their production environment.

 ## Helm tests and related issues

 When we started working on Kyma, we had all those things in mind.
 We decided to define integration tests as [**Helm tests**](https://helm.sh/docs/topics/chart_tests/).
-In this approach, a test is a Kubernetes job with the `helm.sh/hook: test` annotation.
+In this approach, a test is a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) with the `helm.sh/hook: test` annotation.
 You place the test under the `templates` directory of the given Helm chart.
-These types of tests take the rendered templates and deploy them to a real Kubernetes cluster.
+Helm creates such tests in a Kubernetes cluster just like it does with other resources.

 The reason why we took this testing path was quite simple - we use Helm extensively in our project and the Helm in-built tool for testing was a natural choice.
 Also, writing Helm tests turned out to be quite easy.

-As our project grew, however, we came across a few obstacles that painfully hindered work of our developers, and that we couldn't easily address with Helm tests at that time:
+As our project grew, however, we came across a few obstacles that painfully hindered our work, and that we couldn't easily address with Helm tests at that time:

 - Testing the whole suite of integration tests took ages so we needed an easy way of selecting tests we want to run.
 - The number of flaky tests increased and we wanted to ensure they are automatically retried.
 - We needed a way of verifying the tests' stability and detecting flaky tests.
 - We wanted to run tests concurrently to reduce the overall testing time.

 At that point, we decided we need a more powerful tool.
-Since we couldn't find a project that would serve all our needs, we decided to develop one on our own.
+Since we couldn't find a project that would serve all our needs, we developed one on our own.

 ## The rise of Octopus

 This is how [**Octopus**](https://github.com/kyma-incubator/octopus/blob/master/README.md) was born.
 In short, Octopus is a Kubernetes controller which operates on two customer resources called [**TestDefinition**](https://github.com/kyma-incubator/octopus/blob/master/docs/crd-test-definition.md) and [**ClusterTestSuite**](https://github.com/kyma-incubator/octopus/blob/master/docs/crd-cluster-test-suite.md).

-TestDefinition, as its very name indicates, defines a test for a given component.
-In the simplest scenario, you have to provide a Pod template that specifies the image you want to use to build the container with your component and define what command your test should execute:
+TestDefinition, as its very name indicates, defines a test for a single component or a cross-component scenario.
+In the simplest scenario, you have to provide a Pod template that specifies the image with the test:

 ```
 ---